cwschultz88/cs412_classproject/README.md

 Chris Schultz

-For leaf data, data file is missing actual data.
+For leaf project, the data subdirectory is missing actual data.
 Want to keep the repo size down.